Ars-Digitale/java-21-study-guide/docs/module-04/methods-attributes.md

 Rules:

 - They can be called using the class name: `ClassName.method()`.
-- They **cannot** access instance variables or instance methods directly, but only through an istance of the class.
+- They **cannot** access instance variables or instance methods directly, but only through an instance of the class.
 - They **cannot** use `this` or `super`.
 - They are commonly used for:
   - utility methods (e.g., `Math.sqrt()`)